maybebyte/anthesis/nixos.md

-# The pros and cons of NixOS from an OpenBSD user's perspective
+# Pros and cons of NixOS

 I've experimented with many operating systems over the years.
 Even though I chose OpenBSD in the end, NixOS was a strong contender and my